May 29, 2014

 According to Mortgage Choice's 2014 First Time Investor Survey, 50.6% of investors who purchased their first investment property within the last two years said finding the right property was the hardest part of investing.

-Local Mortgage Choice broker Nathan Bottrell said the results were surprising, especially given the current market conditions.
+Mortgage Choice spokesperson Jessica Darnbrough said the results were surprising, especially given the current market conditions.

-“With property values climbing considerably over the last 12 months, we expected to see more first time investors saying their biggest challenge was saving a deposit,” Mr Bottrell said.
+“With property values climbing considerably over the last 12 months, we expected to see more first time investors saying their biggest challenge was saving a deposit,” Ms Darnbrough said.

 “Instead, just 15.3% said “saving a deposit” was the biggest challenge they faced when investing in property, while a further 15.5% said “choosing the right investment strategy” for their needs was the toughest aspect of property investment.”

-Looking at the data, Mr Bottrell said it was clear that Australians are quite particular about what they want from their investment property.
+Looking at the data, Ms Darnbrough said it was clear that Australians are quite particular about what they want from their investment property.

-“They know what they want and they won’t settle for anything less,” he said.
+“They know what they want and they won't settle for anything less,” she said.

 “When purchasing an investment property, investors look for a dwelling that is not only located in the right suburb and is close to essential amenities, but also a property that is located in an area that has proven high tenant demand.